Code Tips14 min read

 Resend: developer-first, React Email native

-Resend was built by the same team behind React Email, so the integration is seamless.
-You pass a React component directly to the send function — no render step, no HTML string, no Handlebars compilation.
+Resend was built by the same team behind React Email, so the integration is about as frictionless as it gets.
+You pass a React component directly to the send function.
+No render step, no HTML string, no Handlebars compilation.

 lib/email/send-with-resend.ts